developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 -8<- "docs/codes/0011/junk/imagerepository.yml"
 ```

-Out of all these scanned images, these are the ones that we care about in
+Out of all these scanned images, the following are the ones that we care about
-our `dev` environment.
+in our `dev` environment.

 ```yaml title="" hl_lines="29-30 35"
 -8<- "docs/codes/0011/junk/imagepolicy.yml"
 ```

-If you remember from our ImagePolicy, we have created the pattern so that the
+If you remember from our ImagePolicy earlier, we have created the pattern so
-Docker images are all having tags that are numerical only and the latest tag
+that the Docker images are all having tags that are numerical only and the
-is the one with the highest number.
+highest number is the latest.

 Here's the snippet from the ImagePolicy again: